nabeelshan78/nabeelshan78/README.md

 Architecting four parallel VLM adaptation pipelines over Qwen3-VL (2B/4B/8B) via two-phase LoRA SFT → GRPO on an H100/H200 SLURM cluster, to measure whether multi-task output helps or hurts each sub-task.

 Most of that time has gone into reward design rather than training.
-Under flat true-negative constants, never predicting a rare class turned out to be *mathematically optimal* — a break-even IoU of 1.55, above the attainable maximum of 1.0 — so the policy was being paid to stay silent, and nothing in the training loop would have flagged it.
+Two exploits fell out of analysing the reward surface rather than the traning curves: reflexively asserting the most common violation beat honest abstention by 5×, and for rare object classes the break-even IoU came out at 1.55 — above the attainable maximum of 1.0 — so never predicting the class was strictly dominant.
+The policy was being paid to stay silent, and nothing in the training loop would have flagged it.
 I re-derived the constants from measured class prevalence and added a regression guard, one of 576 CPU-only tests, that fails the build whenever a degenerate policy outscores an honest one.

 ---